victor-Lopez25/A-Level-Assembly-Emulator/Readme.md

 It is recommended to put ala.exe in a directory that is in the PATH if you want to use it frequently.

+You can download pre-built binaries for the debugger [here](https://github.com/victor-Lopez25/A-Level-Assembly-Emulator/releases).

 ## Licenses

 [A Level Assembly Emulator]() © 2024 by [Víctor López Cortés](https://github.com/victor-Lopez25) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)